-- Fellows interested in quality improvement, medical errors, and patient safety issues will complete the Clinical Safety and Effectiveness certificate program run by the UT Southwestern Office of Quality and Safety.
-As part of this program, they will design, implement and evaluate a quality improvement project.
+- Fellows interested in quality improvement, medical errors, and patient safety issues will complete the Clinical Safety and Effectiveness Certificate Program run by the UT Southwestern Office of Quality Improvement and Safety.
+As part of this Certificate Program, they will design, implement, and evaluate a quality improvement project.

 - Fellows will also be required to design, execute, complete, and write-up for publication a mentored clinical or educational research project.